Romantic Relationships for AAC Users

 - List three possible barriers an AAC user might face in building and maintaining relationships.

-- Formulate plans and strategies with the AAC users they support to prepare the AAC users for future relationships
+- Formulate plans and strategies with the AAC users they support to prepare the AAC users for future relationships.

-This is a 90-minute online workshop for professionals, administrators, self-advocates, parents, etc. We use Zoom, a video conference platform, to deliver the workshop.
+This is a 3-hour online workshop for professionals, administrators, self-advocates, parents, etc. We use Zoom, a video conference platform, to deliver the workshop.
 There will be the opportunity for questions and live engagement with the presenters.

-Workshop Date: Tuesday, June 17, 2025, from 3 pm to 4:30 pm Eastern time (please note your time zone)
+Workshop Date: Wednesday, February 11, 2026, from 1 pm to 4:00 pm Eastern time (please note your time zone)

 Access Instructions: After you register, you will get a confirmation email with instructions on how to access the workshop.
 If you do not get the email, check your spam.
 You must have a stable internet connection to join, or you can call in via phone.